 (d) Document the client's needs as identified in the service plan, the authorized services that will be provided to meet those needs, and when, how, and by whom the services will be provided;

-(e) Establish time-limited, client specific, measurable goals, not to exceed ninety days from the date of signature of the negotiated care plan, for accomplishing the objectives of adult day health skilled services and/or discharging or transitioning the client to other appropriate settings or services;
+(e) Establish time specific, measurable individualized client goals, not to exceed ninety days from the date of signature of the negotiated care plan, for accomplishing the goals of adult day health skilled services and/or discharging or transitioning the client to other appropriate settings or services;

 (f) Document the client's choices and preferences concerning the provision of care and services, and how those preferences will be accommodated;